Farfetch Limited (FTCH) Shares Plummet Below 1-Year High

-The stock of Farfetch Limited (NYSE: FTCH) has decreased by -1.77 when compared to last closing price of 4.51.Despite this, the company has seen a loss of -0.67% in its stock price over the last five trading days.
+Farfetch Limited (NYSE: FTCH) has experienced a decline in its stock price by -2.61 compared to its previous closing price of 4.59.
+However, the company has seen a fall of -1.32% in its stock price over the last five trading days.
 Barron’s reported on 08/26/22 that Farfetch Cut Its Profit Outlook but Analysts Are Looking Further Ahead

 Is It Worth Investing in Farfetch Limited (NYSE: FTCH) Right Now?